jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_2.rst

 ----

-* I add a  :ref:`class<what is a class?>` with :ref:`a class attribute<what is a class attribute>` to the  :ref:`setUp method<how to use the setUp method to reset class attributes for every test>`  to use to remove repetition of ``a_float = 0``
+* I add a :ref:`a class attribute<what is a class attribute?>` to the  :ref:`setUp method<how to use the setUp method to reset class attributes for every test>` to use to remove repetition of ``a_float = 0``

   .. code-block:: python
-    :lineno-start: 4
+    :lineno-start: 6
-    :emphasize-lines: 3-4
+    :emphasize-lines: 3

-    class TestAssertionError(unittest.TestCase):

         def setUp(self):
             self.an_integer = 0
+            self.a_float = 0.0

         def test_what_is_an_assertion(self):

 * I use the :ref:`class attribute<what is a class attribute?>` to remove repetition of ``a_float = 0`` from :ref:`test_assertion_error_w_none`

   .. code-block:: python
-    :lineno-start: 25
+    :lineno-start: 26
-    :emphasize-lines: 11-15
+    :emphasize-lines: 17-21

         def test_assertion_error_w_none(self):
             assert None is None